-When it comes to treating anxiety, while it’s true that anxiety normally dissipates over time, it’s when anxiety stays for extended periods that you may need professional help.
-Anxiety counselling can be done in a wide variety of ways.
-We have a multidisciplinary approach at Direct Focus Solutions, combining different styles and modalities to tailor the intervention to the individual.
+While it’s true that anxiety typically dissipates over time, if it stays with you for extended periods you may need professional help.
+Our anxiety counselling utilises a multidisciplinary approach; combining different styles and methods to best provide the intervention you need.

-This unique approach allows you to gain the benefit of not just treating the symptoms of your anxiety, but may lead you to address the cause itself.
-Our professionals come from different disciplines, which means we can provide you with a unique therapy that is comprised of both psychologically and neurologically driven methods.
-Examples include the usage of psychotherapy alongside neurological practices that can help give a more accurate assessment of your situation from both a behavioural and biological point of view.
+This unique approach allows you to benefit from not only a reduction in symptoms, but can help to address the root causes.
+Our multi-disciplined professionals can apply unique therapies containing both psychologically and neurologically driven methods.
+For instance, psychotherapy taking place alongside neurological practices.
+This helps to give a more accurate assessment of one’s situation from both a behavioural and biological point of view.

 Anxiety may be a normal part of life, but anxiety disorders are not.
 Our team at Direct Focus Solutions will help you discover the means to deal with your anxiety in a manner best suited to you.
 Our client-centred approach allows us to develop excellent client-therapist relationships to further improve your treatment experience.
 You will benefit from our various treatment methods, including our anxiety counselling services.

 Serena focuses primarily on identifying and treating Autism, ADHD, OCD, anxiety disorders (including social and general anxiety), schizoaffective disorder, and depression.
 She has well-developed patience and communication skills, and is particularly interested in the increase in mental health issues among young adults.

 Jennifer is a friendly and approachable person with a passion for helping maintain people's psychological wellbeing.
 She is a newcomer in the psychology profession, having previously worked in business administration for a number of years.
 She also has casual experience as a hypnotherapist.